StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 9
+an accordion melody playing over it.
+The recording is noisy and emotional and passionate. instrumental. fast with a beautiful Harpsichord melody. upbeat, catchy, engaging, vibrant and vivacious.
 [Go to Prompt 1](#prompt1)

 ![Other 9 Waveform](iterations1/other_9_waveform_spectrogram.png)